AlinLucian/Data-Science-Machine-Learning/README.md

 ## Contents

 - ### Tensorflow exploration projects

-        -[Simple Tensorflow project for adding two arrays](https://github.com/AlinLucian/Data-Science-Machine-Learning/blob/master/Tensorflow%20Project%20for%20simple%20array%20addition): Initial exploratory prject using tensorflow on a Windows 10 machine.
+        - .[Simple Tensorflow project for adding two arrays].(https://github.com/AlinLucian/Data-Science-Machine-Learning/blob/master/Tensorflow%20Project%20for%20simple%20array%20addition): Initial exploratory prject using tensorflow on a Windows 10 machine.
 Receives two arrays as inputs, then calculates and displays the result of adding the two arrays.